ahollyday/nhanes-health-regression/README.md

-# NHANES Machine Learning Pipeline
+# NHANES Health Regression Pipeline

-This project builds a reproducible machine learning pipeline to model and predict health outcomes using the NHANES dataset.
-It supports end-to-end tasks: loading, cleaning, preprocessing, training, evaluation, and reporting.
+This project builds a reproducible machine learning pipeline to model health outcomes from the NHANES dataset using multi-output regression.
+It includes automated data cleaning, feature engineering, model training, evaluation, and residual diagnostics.

 ---